luispedro/mahotas/docs/source/internals.rst

 C++/Python Division
 -------------------

-Mahotas is writte in C++, but almost always, you call a Python function which checks types and then calls the internal function.
+Mahotas is written in C++, but almost always, you call a Python function which checks types and then calls the internal function.
 This is slightly slower, but it is easier to develop this way.